-- 2.33 The work done previously has been reiterated here, as it informs the policy on Minimum Space Standards. - 2.34 Considering all the specifications for space, it was found that 58% (528 dwellings) did not meet one or more of the standard(s) for Flats, the percentage split was 50% (118 dwellings). - 2.35 The Ministerial Statement (March 2015) the nationally described standards set out requirements for the gross internal floor area of new dwellings and minimum floor areas & dimensions (e.g. bedrooms, storage / floor to ceiling height) suitable for application across all tenures. - 2.36 To determine "compliance" to national space standards on new developments within North Norfolk, a sample review of existing larger scale planning permissions, from across the District, was undertaken and compared to the prescribed standards.
+- 2.31 The work done previously has been reiterated here, as it informs the policy on Minimum Space Standards.
+Once further analysis has been carried out it is intended that it will be publish, either as an appendices to the AMR or as a revised version of this AMR. - 2.32 Considering all the specifications for space, it was found that 58% (528 dwellings) did not meet one or more of the standard(s) for Flats, the percentage split was 50% (118 dwellings). - 2.33 The Ministerial Statement (March 2015) the nationally described standards set out requirements for the gross internal floor area of new dwellings and minimum floor areas & dimensions (e.g. bedrooms, storage / floor to ceiling height) suitable for application across all tenures. - 2.34 To determine "compliance" to national space standards on new developments within North Norfolk, a sample review of existing larger scale planning permissions, from across the District, was undertaken and compared to the prescribed standards.
 A sample size of 902 dwellings was taken, and the results are shown below.